-Convert Django Model Objects to Dictionary with All Fields
+Convert Django Model to Dict with 3 Methods

 Using Python’s Dictionary Comprehension